TheDigitalCatOnline/blog_source/pelican/content/digging-up-django-class-based-views-1.markdown

 the class does not change its behaviour.
 What we did was to override the `dispatch()` method with a call to the parent's method, i.e. we explicitly wrote what Python does by default.
 You can find detailed information about `super()` [here](http://docs.python.org/2/library/functions.html#super).
 Please be also sure to understand the star and double star notation to define variable number of arguments; the official documentation is [here](http://docs.python.org/2.7/tutorial/controlflow.html#more-on-defining-functions).

-Since views are automatically called by the framework, this latter expects them to comply with a very specific API, so when overriding a method you have to obey its signature.
+Since views are automatically called by the framework, the latter expects them to comply with a very specific API, so when overriding a method you have to obey its signature.
 The signature of `dispatch()` can be found [here](https://docs.djangoproject.com/en/1.5/ref/class-based-views/base/#django.views.generic.base.View.dispatch); by the way, this documentation of `dispatch()` gives you good hints about the internal working mechanism of CBVs.

 The `dispatch()` method receives a `request` argument, which type is `HttpRequest` ([documentation](https://docs.djangoproject.com/en/1.5/ref/request-response/#httprequest-objects)), and we can print it on the console with the standard `print()` function